Car Slams Into Building in Suspected DUI Crash in Inglewood

-A car slammed into a building in a suspected DUI crash in Inglewood late Tuesday night.
+A car slammed into a building in a suspected DUI crash late Tuesday night in Inglewood.

-The crash happened just before midnight near the intersection of Crenshaw Blvd. and 8th Avenue.
+The crash happened just before midnight near the intersection of Crenshaw Boulevard and 8th Avenue.

 Police say a man and a woman were inside the car at the time of the crash, and the woman was taken into custody for suspicion of driving under the influence.